Lokathor/beryllium/README.md

 it's configured you don't have a default console _at all_ so you can't print debug messages.
 We only need to set it with the version we plan to ship to users.

+This line won't have any effect on the build outside Windows, so no worries.

 ## License